- 01 October 2020

 But the reality is that the hardware is just the way to access what’s of real value – data – specifically real-world data that will train the neural network models that will make self-driving cars possible.
 Grant gives the example of the car that believed it has encountered a “flying bike”.
 When analysing the data, it was realised that what the car had seen were bikes hanging off a bike rack – but as it hadn’t encountered this before it believed it was seeing a “flying bike”.
-Once educated this was added the to the training model so every car in the fleet could now understand what this was.
+Once educated this was added to the training model so every car in the fleet could now understand what this was.

 Broome takes this on: “The real trick to autonomous driving is the collection of data.
 This is where you are going to win.
 The more cars you have on the market and the more data you collect about scenarios and situations, the better chance that you will win.”
 He also gives an example of how the algorithms learn from their experiences to improve the driving experience for everyone.
 The example he gives is of Teslas in Autopilot mode that used to unnerve passengers by repeatedly applying light braking while driving.
 This was because the algorithms were detecting cars in other lanes as drifting slightly and, like a nervous new driver, overly applying the brakes, a feature it learned to improve on as it understood the data.

 Another issue regarding data is who owns it?
 An autonomous car will absorb huge amounts of data and much of it will provide evidence of where a car has been, and how fast it has been travelling.
-But does this data belong to the autonomous system provider, the car manufacture or the car owner?
+But does this data belong to the autonomous system provider, the car manufacturer or the car owner?
 And what even defines a car owner?
-Autonomous cars will usher in ride–sharing services, such as that being working on by innovative start-ups such as Cruise, that will have a profound effect on the nature of ownership.
+Autonomous cars will usher in ride-sharing services, such as that being worked on by innovative start-ups such as Cruise, that will have a profound effect on the nature of ownership.

 The next five years